Frequently Asked Questions – Clinical Herbalism

-Because I practice at the Maryland University of Integrative Health, which houses a state of the art herbal compounding facility, you may have your herbs custom-blended there.
-For convenience, if the herb room isn’t open you may prepay for your herbs and then pick them up any time the building is open.
-You may also have herbs mailed to you for the cost of shipping.
+My alma mater is the Maryland University of Integrative Health in Laurel, MD, which houses a state of the art herbal compounding facility.
+You may have your herbs custom-blended there, to pick up or have mailed to you for the cost of shipping.

 Sometimes I do recommend high-quality supplements, some of which you may get at local health-food stores or an online supplement pharmacy that I use.